lwmqn/qnode/README.md

 <a name="Overiew"></a>
 ## 1. Overview

-Lightweight MQTT machine network [**LWMQN**](http://lwmqn.github.io) is an architecture that follows part of [**OMA LWM2M v1.0**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) specification to meet the minimum requirements of machine network management.
-LWMQN is also an open source project that offers a solution of establishing a local area machine network with MQTT, and it can be a replacement of the cloud-based solution if you don't really need the cloud (which becomes an option).
-Not only has LWM2M-like interfaces, LWMQN also utilizes the [IPSO Smart Object](http://www.ipso-alliance.org/) as its fundamental of resource organization, this leads to a comprehensive and consistent way in describing real-world gadgets.
+Lightweight MQTT machine network [**LWMQN**](http://lwmqn.github.io) is an open source project that follows part of [**OMA LWM2M v1.0**](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0) specification to meet the minimum requirements of machine network management.

+Here is a [**demo webapp**](https://github.com/lwmqn/lwmqn-demo) that shows a simple smart home application built with LWMQN.
 ![LWMQN Network](https://github.com/lwmqn/documents/blob/master/media/lwmqn_net.png)

+* **LWM2M-like Interfaces and Smart Object Model**
+    - Not only has the LWM2M-like interfaces, LWMQN also utilizes the [IPSO Smart Object](http://www.ipso-alliance.org/) as its fundamental of resource organization, this leads to a comprehensive and consistent way in describing real-world gadgets.

+* **mqtt-shepherd and mqtt-node libraries**
-* LWMQN project provides you with a server-side [**mqtt-shepherd**](https://github.com/simenkid/mqtt-shepherd) library and a client-side **mqtt-node** library to run your machine network with JavaScript and node.js.
-LWMQN project is trying to let you build an IoT machine network with less pain.
-In addition, with these two libraries and node.js, you can have your own authentication, authorization and encryption subsystems to secure your network easily.
+   - LWMQN project provides you with a server-side [**mqtt-shepherd**](https://github.com/lwmqn/mqtt-shepherd) library and a machine-side **mqtt-node** library to run your machine network with JavaScript and node.js.
+By these two libraries and node.js, you can have your own authentication, authorization and encryption subsystems to secure your network easily.

+## LWMQN Client: mqtt-node

-* This module is an implementation of LWMQN Client to be used at machine-side.
+* This module, **mqtt-node**, is an implementation of LWMQN Client to be used at machine-side.
-* **mqtt-node** is suitable for devices that can run node.js, such as [Linkit Smart 7688](http://home.labs.mediatek.com/hello7688/), [Raspberry Pi](https://www.raspberrypi.org/), [Beaglebone Black](http://beagleboard.org/BLACK), [Edison](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html), and many more.
+* It is suitable for devices that can run node.js, such as [Linkit Smart 7688](http://home.labs.mediatek.com/hello7688/), [Raspberry Pi](https://www.raspberrypi.org/), [Beaglebone Black](http://beagleboard.org/BLACK), [Edison](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html), and many more.
-* **mqtt-node** uses [SmartObject](https://github.com/PeterEB/smartobject) class as its fundamental of resource organization on devices.
+* It uses [SmartObject](https://github.com/PeterEB/smartobject) class as its fundamental of resource organization on devices.
     - **smartobject** can help you create smart objects with IPSO data model, and it also provides a scheme to help you with abstracting your hardware into smart objects.
 You may also like to use **SmartObject** to create many plugins for your own hardware or modules, i.e., temperature sensor, humidity sensor, light controller.
     - Here is a [tutorial of how to plan resources](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) with smartobject.